 From there, we tried two meat dishes: crispy rabbit tempura with a flavoursome tarragon dip, plus a classic veal schnitzel.
 Both were simple but well executed.
 All these dishes plus four glasses of wine each came to just over €40 per person, which seemed like very good value.
 My only criticism would be the ventilation – I had to throw all my clothes in the washing machine the next day.

 Also worth checking out by Dappermarkt: Boi Boi for Thai appetisers in a fun atmosphere.

-Also worth checking out in Indische Buurt: Walter Woodbury Bar for burgers and beers, and Wilde Zwijnen for modern Dutch cooking, and Bistro Zebra for fabulous fusion fare.
+Also worth checking out in Indische Buurt: Walter Woodbury Bar for burgers and beers, Wilde Zwijnen for modern Dutch cooking, and Bistro Zebra for fabulous fusion fare.

 Where to eat on the Eastern Islands: Frank’s Smokehouse